backdrop-contrib/quote/README.txt

 The Quote module can be configured further through its settings page at 'admin/config/content/quote'.
-This page allows the filter to be associated with specific node types, control if the quote link is displayed for nodes (as opposed to comments) and so on.
+This page allows the filter to be associated with specific node types, control if the quote link is displayed for nodes (as opposed to comments), and so on.

 Format
 ------